-An age-structured production model is used to estimate biological reference points relevant to recent international agreements which form the basis of a Precautionary Approach to fisheries management.
+An age-structured production model is used to estimate biological reference points relevant to recent international agreements on fisheries management.
 These new agreements require the estimation of stock biomass and fishing mortality levels required to achieve maximum sustainable yield.
-The traditional yield-per-recruit models used for groundfish and herring management in the Northwest Atlantic may not be suitable for a Precautionary Approach if stock size and recruitment are related.
-It is shown that under these conditions, yield-per-recruit reference points such as $F{0.1}$ and F{max} may result in sub-optimal yields and may even be unsustainable.
-Analyses which explicitly account for relationships between stock size, recruitment and fishing mortality, such as the one illustrated here, may be needed to implement the Precautionary Approach.
+The traditional yield-per-recruit models used for groundfish and herring management on the Canadian east coast do not provide the necessary information.
+Instead, analyses which explicitly account of relationships between stock size, recruitment and fishing mortality, such as the one illustrated here, are needed.